 All undergraduate new course proposals should be submitted to the Director of Undergraduate Studies, who will send them to CAS on behalf of the Physics Department.

-All new course proposals should include an Undergraduate New Course Proposal Form and a Syllabus.
+All new course proposals should include a CAS New Course Proposal Form from the CAS Course Proposals page and a Syllabus.

 - Fall Courses: February 1st

 Questions to consider when creating a new course:

 - Is the topic/area to be covered presented clearly and coherently?